xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

 # Eat that lettuce or not?
 Jetson Nano can help!
-This is an image classification project built on Jetson Nano that aims to help people identify what disease their lettuce might have by looking at the lettuce leaves.
+This is an image classification project built on Jetson Nano that retrains resnet-18 on a lettuce disease dataset and aims to help people identify what disease their lettuce might have by looking at the lettuce leaves.

 It will classify a lettuce leaf as healthy, bacterially infected, having downy mildew, having powdery mildew, having septoria blight, mixed with shepherd purse weed, virally infected, or having wilt and leaf blight.